phetsims/brand/README.md

 grunt --brand=my-brand-name
 ```

-You can also view the different brands in the requirejs (nonminified) mode by using a query parameter, such as
+You can also run with a specific brand in the requirejs (nonminified) mode by using the `brand` query parameter.
+For example:
 ```
 http://simulationURL.html?brand=my-brand-name
 ```